Submit request about personal data based on the AVG

 • transfer your data to another agency or company (data portability)

-• provide information about agencies, companies or individuals who have received your data from the municipality
+• provide information about agencies, companies or individuals who have received your information from the municipality

 • to stop processing your data